top of page

 The Incredible Hulk Returns

-After 6 years David Banner's back & this time it's a Marvel Team-Up with Thor in his live action debut, oddly interpreted as a genie lacking his comic powers.
-Still great fan service for it's time & a satisfying comeback overall.
+After six years David Banner is back and this time it's a Marvel Team-Up with Thor in his live action debut, oddly interpreted as a genie lacking his comic powers.
+While the adaptation is bad it was still good fan service for it's time and a satisfying comeback overall.

 Premiere: May 22, 1988